winnypeg1273/GTA-SA-Wanted-Level---IV-Style/README.md

 * [TBoGT-weapons + GTA IV HUD](https://libertycity.net/files/gta-san-andreas/10649-tbogt-weapons-gta-iv-hud.html) from вавилон

 ## History
+### Update 6.3
+* Added an .ini configuration file.
+* With this you can modify search radius, detection ranges, police speed & duration of being seen.

 ### Update 6.0
 * Cops will have shorter detection range and slower speed if you change your vehicle